leonjongsma/ocp11/README.md

 # ocp11
-repository for ocp 11 professional
+repository for ocp 11 professional using this for study purposes